 The Mental Health Act Committee is responsible for ensuring the organisation is working within the legal requirements of the Mental Health Act (1983), as amended by the 2007 Act and Mental Capacity Act 2005, and with reference to guiding principles as set out in the Code of Practice and associated legislation as it applies to the Mental Health Act, the Mental Capacity Act and Deprivation of Liberty.

-The Workforce and Remuneration Committee (previously called Remuneration and Terms of Service Committee) has delegated authority for developing and determining appropriate pay and reward packages for the Chief Executive and Executive Directors and a local pay framework for senior managers as appropriate that actively contribute to the achievement of the Trust’s aims and objectives.
-The Committee also has delegated authority to approve any termination payments for the Chief Executive and Executive Directors.
+The People and Remuneration Committee (previously called Workforce and Remuneration Committee) has delegated authority for developing and determining appropriate pay and reward packages for the chief executive and executive directors and a local pay framework for senior managers as appropriate that actively contribute to the achievement of the Trust’s aims and objectives.
+The Committee also has delegated authority to approve any termination payments for the chief executive and executive sirectors.
 Additionally, the Committee is responsible for ratifying Clinical Excellence Awards for Consultant Medical Staff.
 The Committee also supports the strategic development of human resources and workforce development and considers issues and risks relating to the broader workforce strategy.
 On behalf of Trust Board, it reviews in detail key workforce performance issues.

-The Equality and Inclusion Committee was originally set up as a Forum by Trust Board in May 2015 to ensure the Trust improves the diversity of its workforce and embeds diversity and inclusion in everything it does, through promoting the values of inclusivity and treating people with respect and dignity.
+The Equality, Inclusion and involvement Committee was originally set up as a Forum by Trust Board in May 2015 to ensure the Trust improves the diversity of its workforce and embeds diversity and inclusion in everything it does, through promoting the values of inclusivity and treating people with respect and dignity.
 In April 2019, the Trust Board approved the Forum to become a formal Committee of the Board.

 Charitable Funds Committee